strozfriedberg/lightgrep/BUILD.md

 2. GNU Bison
 3. GCC 4.6+ or Clang 3.1+

-liblightgrep requires pretty good (but not great) C++11 support.
-Visual Studio isn't quite there yet, but liblightgrep could probably be hammered into shape if needed.
+lightgrep requires pretty good (but not great) C++11 support.
+Visual Studio isn't quite there yet, but lightgrep could probably be hammered into shape if needed.
 Why would you do that when you could just use your Linux distro's MinGW cross-compiler?

-If you plan on building liblightgrep frequently, we highly recommend installing and using Tridge's excellent ccache.
+If you plan on building lightgrep frequently, we highly recommend installing and using Tridge's excellent ccache.

 Dependencies